vitalab/vitalab.github.io/article/_posts/2019-10-17-StraightToThePoint.md

 ## Environment
 It would be impossible to collect data according to the RL agent's policy since it would require to scan a patient during training, so a large number of spatially tracked video frames was acquired to navigate the chest area offline.
+To limit the near infinite range of possible image acquisition points on the chest, the authors divided a large portion of the chest into 7 x 7 spatial bins, and acquired images only at these positions.
+In the bins characterized as "correct" for the acquisition of images, more images were acquired along at various positions along the other degrees of freedom.

 Table 1 shows how the acquisition's degrees of freedom where represented in possible actions, while Table 2 describes the reward strategy.